Ruimin-Feng/Fc-aSTI/README.md

  %This function is to solve Fc_aSTI  according to the four steps of Figure 1 in the paper:
  % An improved asymmetric susceptibility tensor imaging model with frequency offset correction
  % (Feng et al)
- % tissue_phase: H*W*D*NumDir, multi-orientation phase data
+ % tissue_phase: H×W×D×NumDir, multi-orientation phase data
- % H_Matrix: NumDir*3, direction vector of the magnetic field
+ % H_Matrix: NumDir×3, direction vector of the magnetic field
- % mask: H*W*D, brain mask
+ % mask: H×W×D, brain mask
- % offset_mask: H*W*D, mask that defines the regions where frequency offset will be considered.
+ % offset_mask: H×W×D, mask that defines the regions where frequency offset will be considered.
  % iter_num: number of iterations, 0 for no iteration
  % outpath: outpath directory